 The regulations also provide for a petition process for the determination of non-regulated status.
 Once a determination of non-regulated status has been made, the organism (and its offspring) no longer requires APHIS review for movement or release in the U.S.

-For more information on the regulatory responsibilities of the EPA and the FDA please see:
+For more information on the regulatory responsibilities of the FDA, the EPA and APHIS please see:

 The USDA also helps industry respond to consumer demands in the United States and overseas by supporting the marketing of a wide range of agricultural products produced through conventional, organic, and genetically engineered means.